Contact us

 Haematological-oncological day clinic

-In the haematological oncology day clinic with four beds, we offer the continuation of treatment for oncological diseases on a day-case basis with the continuation of chemotherapy, antibiotic therapy and the administration of blood products.
-We can also carry out necessary day-case procedures such as bone marrow punctures and lumbar punctures under sedation.
+In the haematological oncology day clinic with four beds, we offer day-case continuation of treatment for oncological diseases with continuation of chemotherapy, antibiotic therapy and administration of blood products.
+We can also perform necessary procedures such as bone marrow punctures and lumbar punctures under sedation on a day-case basis.

 Polyclinic